-In the past couple years, I noticed something that was becoming a great concern for the younger generation.
+In the past several years, I noticed something that was a great concern for the younger generation.
 A generation who grew up when climate change has already begun, and the biodiversity loss already acute, would naturally want to do something to fix that.
-However, I also noticed that the only jobs that they can think of, is in some way related to environmental conservation.
+However, I also noticed that the only jobs that they can think of with which to do so, is something related to environmental conservation.

 Some specialisations will fade, but new specialisations will replace them.
 An offshore wells engineer may become an offshore wind engineer.
-A circular economy will require someone to think about the logistics of packaging return.
-Real estate and civil engineering has as much contribution to ecosystem restoration as rangers and scientists.
+A circular economy will require someone to design the logistics of packaging return.
+Real estate and civil engineering has as much contribution to ecosystem restoration as rangers and conservationists.

 But I remember that when I was 18, I didn’t know anything about what jobs are out there.
 So I’ve decided to create this series as a place for hope and imagination, as well as allow you to see everyone who is needed to make the future sustainable.

 We will not need so many conservationists, if every other job is sustainable.